Malabarba/Keystone/README.md

 Also, for convenience:

 * `P` and `U` work like the right `Ctrl` key.
-* All keys specified [above for the full-sized version][] also apply.
+* All keys [specified above][] for the full-sized version also apply.

 ## Installation ##

+No installation is actually necessary, just download the file and run it.
+You'll notice there are two executables you can download, the reason for that is explained in [Key Descriptions][], but the short version is:

+* If you have a full-sized keyboard, use the standard version (*Keystone_vX.exe*).
+* If your keyboard has tiny arrow keys (or no arrow keys), use the laptop version (*Keystone-laptop_vX.exe*).

+Now that you've read the two items above, here's the [download link][].
+You may want to make it autostart with windows, or just leave it on your desktop and start it when you start Hearthstone.

 ## No Drawbacks (and NO WARRANTY) ##

 *Keystone* is perfectly well-intended and non-intrusive, which is to say:

-1. It simply controls your mouse, so it doesn't do anything ugly like dll injection.
+1. It simply controls your mouse in a very intelligent way, so it doesn't do anything ugly like dll injection.
 2. It only acts inside the Hearthstone window, so it doesn't interfere with anything else.
 3. The default keys don't interfere with your typing, so you can still chat with your friends.
 4. It does *NOT* automate anything and it is *NOT* a bot of any kind.
-So it's not a violation of the TOS.
+So it's not a violation of Hearthstone's TOS.
 5. It will *NOT* attempt to install anything or make any sort of internet connection.

 If you want to check any of the above claims, the source is available for viewing [here][github-source].
 You may read, download, modify, and compile it